bookofproofs/bookofproofs.github.io/_sources/history/19th-century/cherubino.md

 * Cherubino published several important memoirs on matrix theory around this time such as Le matrici riemanniane sottonormali (1927), Le matrici caratteristiche delle simmetrie sulle varietà abeliane reali Ⓣ(The matrices characteristics of symmetries on the real Abelian varieties) (1928) and Una applicazione del calcolo delle matrici alla teoria delle forme quadratiche Ⓣ(An application of the calculation of the matrices to the theory of quadratic forms) (1929).
 * In 1933, approaching the age of fifty, Cherubino won the competition for the Chair of Analytical, Projective and Descriptive Geometry and Drawing at the University of Messina.
 * After retiring, Cherubino published the monograph Calcolo dell Matrici Ⓣ(Calculation of matrices) (1957).
-* We should also mention that Cherubino did some work on probability theory, for example he published a work on probability suggested by the theory of gases Una quistione di probabilità suggerita dalla teoria dei gas Ⓣ(A question of probability suggested by the theory of gases) (1923).
 * The memory of Salvatore Cherubino remains deep in the hearts of all his students and we regret losing his counsel but we are committed to follow his example.
 * As well as the gold medal which Passaquindici mentions, Cherubino was honoured with election to the Accademia Pontaniana di Napoli in 1928 and to the Accademia Leonardo da Vinci di Napoli in 1932.